← Back to Field Notes

 See the full series here.

-Now that the role of models is clear, the next layer to look at is tools.
-These are the interfaces you actually use to interact with AI.
+Now that the role of models is clear, the next layer to look at is interfaces.
+These are the environments you use to interact with AI systems.

 The Same Model Can Feel Completely Different